Hit07/HackSC-2024/README.md

 Run `npm install ethers@5`

-Run `npm run start` to view current frontend of our page
+Run `npm run dev` to view current frontend of our page

 ## Writing our Smart Contract